Joseph Fahey, PHD

 BA, Maryknoll College

-Christian Social Ethics, Catholic Social Teaching, Peace Studies
+Christian Social Ethics, Catholic Social Teaching, Peace Studies, Labor Studies

-Dr. Fahey is co-founder and Chair of Catholic Scholars for Worker Justice and serves on the Workers Rights Board of New York Jobs with Justice.
-He also serves on the Boards of Catholic in Alliance for the Common Good and Interfaith Worker Justice.
+Dr. Fahey is a co-founder of the B.A. in Peace Studies and the founder of the B.A. in Labor Studies at Manhattan College.
+He is a co-founder and serves as Chair of Catholic Scholars for Worker Justice.
+He has served on the Boards of Catholic in Alliance for the Common Good and Interfaith Worker Justice.
 He is a member of the New York State Committee of the Working Families Party (WFP).

 Dr. Fahey is a member of the Catholic Theological Society of America, the American Academy of Religion, and the Labor and Working-Class History Association.

 Publications & Professional Activities

 Dr. Fahey is the author of War and the Christian Conscience: Where Do You Stand?, Reinhold Niebuhr on Human Nature and World Peace, and the editor of A Peace Reader: Essential Readings on War, Justice, Nonviolence and World Order.
 He has written many articles, essays, and reviews on war and peace issues and Catholic Social Teaching on labor unions.
 He is presently writing a book on Catholic Social Teaching and Workers' Rights.

 LABR 201 Labor Studies Colloquium